 … it must be admitted that this temptation to produce non tautological rabbits out of tautological hats is especially strong for philosophers.
 For consider.
 Rigorously valid reasoning is both part of philosophers' subject-matter, and one of their boasts; philosophers' conclusions are, characteristically, extremely general and interesting, not to say amazing; and yet, except per accidens, they have no more knowledge of any contingent matter [i.e., matter of fact], that could serve as the premises of their reasonings, than the next man has.
 Any special expertise which they possess is all confined to "the realm of essence" [i.e., the meanings of words].
 Clearly, therefore, it must be an occupational hazard for philosophers to be tempted to milk interesting results out of tautologies; even though they are also the very people who best know that the thing cannot be done.
 [Idols of the Age, 156-157]

 When David Stove declares that all philosophers know that only tautological conclusions can be drawn from tautological premises, he obviously betrays ignorance of Rand and her disciples.
 For in Objectivism we discover philosophers who appear entirely innocent of the empirical vacuity of tautologies.
 And it is largely in the service of perserving this rather quaint philosophical illiteracy that Peikoff trots out his "refutation" of the analytic-synthetic dichotomy.
 While Objectivists are opposed to rationalism in others, they are not opposed to rationalism in their own speculations; and that is why they must attack the distinction between tautological (i.e., analytical) propositions and synthetic propositions (i.e., statements about matters of fact).
 Objectivism cannot be an empirical philosophy for the simple reason that too many of its core doctrines fail to accord with reality.
 Man is not a blank slate governed by general premises; physical reality is not "logical"; definitions do not define concepts; morality cannot be founded solely on reason; laissez-faire capitalism is not a politically feasible system.
-These are all assertions about matters of fact that cannot be defended on the basis of empirical research and testing.
+Objectivist views on these matters cannot be defended on the basis of empirical research and testing.
 They can only be defended speculatively, on the basis of tautologies and empirically vacuous generalizations.
 Peikoff's attack on the ASD is an attack on empiricism from a rationalistic perspective.